-Mounting the dual-unit rack-mount panel follows the same procedure but applies to two Model 45A units.
-Store both of the removed standard front panels for possible later use.
-Note that on the front-panel graphics one unit is designated as A while the other is designated as B. This is provided so that each can be easily identified during installation, troubleshooting, and operation.
+The dual-unit rack-mount panel follows the same procedure but applies to two Model 45 units.
+Store both of the removed "thrown-down" front panels for possible later use.
+Note that on the front-panel graphics one unit is designated as A while the other B. This is provided so that each can be easily identified during installation, troubleshooting, and operation.